 For more than 120 years, Mohawk ironworkers or 'sky walkers' have raised America’s modern cityscapes like the Brooklyn Bridge, the Empire State Building.
 Skydancer takes a provocative look at Indian life in the 21st Century: from the hierarchy on top of New York City's steel structures to life 'on the Rez' where problems like unemployment and crime make it hard to see the beauty of the land.

 Follow 18-year-old Hondureña, Marlin, and fellow actors of Chicago’s Albany Park Theater Project as they transform her personal story into the daring, original play, Remember Me Like This.

 American Dreams Deferred

-William Caballero, a young Latino, juggles unconditional family love with the challenges of breaking the cycle that has kept so many of his relatives from reaching their "American dream."
-Set against a backdrop of Coney Island and Fayetteville, North Carolina, the NYU graduate student turns the camera on his Puerto Rican-American family to examine U.S. issues of health care and culture.
+Grad student William Caballero juggles family love with the challenges of breaking the cycle that has kept many of his relatives from reaching their "American dream."
+Set against the backdrop of Coney Island and Fayetteville, N.C., he turns the camera on his Puerto Rican-American family to examine U.S. health care and culture, and his own dreams.